basho/basho_docs/source/languages/en/riak/ops/advanced/backends/leveldb.md

 ```
 {{/2.0.0-}}
 {{#2.0.0+}}

 Config | Description | Default
 :------|:------------|:-------
 `leveldb.data_root` | LevelDB data root | `./data/leveldb`
 `leveldb.total_mem_percent` | Defines the percentage (between 1 and 100) of total server memory to assign to LevelDB.
-LevelDB will dynamically adjust its internal cache sizes as Riak activates/inactivates vnodes on this server to stay within this size.
-The memory size can alternatively be assigned as a byte count via `total_leveldb_mem` instead. | `70`
+LevelDB will dynamically adjust its internal cache sizes as Riak activates/inactivates vnodes on this server to stay within this size. | `70`
 {{/2.0.0+}}

 {{#2.0.0-}}
 ### Memory Usage per Vnode